artetom/artetom.github.io/README.md

 interested in the usage of mathematics in applied problems from simulating physical processes to optimizing railway routes.
 In 2017, my work on heuristic algorithms for passenger rail travel won the Presidential Scholarship of Ukraine.

+I have completed my master's degree at the Dresden University of Technology under the program Computational Modeling and Simulation.
+This study was sponsored by the German DAAD foundation to support foreign young people in studying for a master's degree in Germany.
+During this studying, I learned the latest computational techniques for simulating discrete and continuous physical systems (finite element method and finite difference method for partial differential equations, as well as Metropolis–Hastings algorithm, particle mesh and cellular automata for particle systems that are described by ordinary differential equations.
+The master's thesis was defended with the highest score in the research group of Prof. Andreas Deutsch.
+This work is related to the usage of cellular automata for describing cell migrations in skin tissue.

 Now I am an PhD student in University of Crete and scientific worker in Foundation for Research & Technology – Hellas (FORTH) research center, where I am working in the group of Prof. Evangelos Harmandaris.
 His research team focuses on using cutting-edge computational methods such as coarse-grained systems, neural networks, machine learning for semi-empirical potentials, density functional theory, and